msztolcman/ff/README.md

     --vcs                 do not skip VCS directories (.git, .svn etc) -c EXCLUDED_PATH, --exclude-path EXCLUDED_PATH
                           skip given paths from scanning

+    Pattern, provided as positional argument (not with --pattern) can be provided in special form.
+It allows to more "nerdish" (or "perlish" :) ) way to control `ff` behavior.

+    The general pattern for pattern ( ;) ) is:
+    mode/pattern/modifier

+    where:
+        mode - is one of 'p' (--pattern), 'g' - (--regexp) or 'f' (--fuzzy) / - is delimiter:
+            * one of: '/', '!', '@', '#', '%', '|', and then start and end
+                delimiter must be the same
+            * one of: '{', '[', '(', '<', and the end delimiter must be the
+                closing one (ex. '}' if start is '{') pattern - any pattern, processed in a way specified with 'mode' modifier - one of: 'i' (--ignore-case), 'm' (--regex-multiline), 's' (--regex_dotall), 'v' (not used currently), 'r' (--invert-match)

 Contact
 -------